expo/expo/docs/pages/introduction/faq.md

 <Collapsible summary="Can I use parts of Expo in my app that I created with React Native CLI?">

 Yes!
 All Expo tools and services work great in any React Native app.
-For example, you can use any part of the [Expo SDK](/versions/latest/), [expo-dev-client](/development/installation.md) and EAS Build, Submit, and Update &emdash; they work great!
+For example, you can use any part of the [Expo SDK](/versions/latest/), [expo-dev-client](/development/installation.md) and EAS Build, Submit, and Update — they work great!
 [Learn more about installing Expo modules in your app](/bare/installing-expo-modules.md) and [how to get set up with EAS Build](/build/introduction.md).

 </Collapsible>